Volunteer with TransVisibility and move the vision forward

 People who know me well know that I am a night owl and early bird, most days.
 No exception post surgery either.
 I was up late on Friday despite being extremely tired, I went to sleep around 2am.
 I woke Saturday morning around 6:30am and started reading, around 8am I made some breakfast.
 I took some anti-inflammatories and some tylenol.
 It feels like someone is reaching inside my abdomen and twisting my insides around.
 It feels, from descriptions of my natal female friends, like menstrual cramps.
 So, I guess in some sense, I am happy to be experiencing something akin to menstrual cramps.

 I am a little bored.
-I have been sitting in bed all day, except for the occasional moments that I get up and do some squats and stretch.
+I have been sitting in bed all day, except for the occasional moments that I get up and do some squats and stretch viagra cost.
 I have music playing in the background, or Netflix showing something that provides background noise.

 Whenever I study or do research I need noise!
 I am not one to study off in a quiet secluded corner, on the contrary, I need a busy café or a movie I have seen a thousand times playing in the periphery.
 It is a distraction to distraction.
 If I am working in quiet then I am easily distracted, but if I am in a noisy environment then I am already distracted and therefore I concentrate better.
 That makes sense right?